adderbyte/GYM_XPLANE_ML/README.md

 <!-- [![Simulation Interface](https://j.gifs.com/OMgJjG.gif)](https://j.gifs.com/OMgJjG.gif) -->
 ![alt-text](https://github.com/adderbyte/GYM_XPLANE_ML/blob/master/images/input.gif)

 ------------------
 ### Action Space Parameters
 -------------------
+` Find below,  all the action space parameters avaibliable but the paramters utilized in a specific flight task depends on the scenario.` For example in the keepHeading or Heading Hold scenario only the first 4 parameters  were utilized from the list.

 | Action Space Parameter | Action type | Action Value Range |
 | --- | --- |---|